harmangahir/news_article_sorting_nlp/README.md

 For a given news article, the system should be able to classify them according to various categories like Finance, Sports etc.
 You have to build a solution that should recognize and classify the news articles based on their labels.

+## Dataset:
+Dataset Link:Link

+## Project Evaluation metrics:
+# Code:
+• You are supposed to write a code in a modular fashion
+• Safe: It can be used without causing harm.
+• Testable: It can be tested at the code level.
+• Maintainable: It can be maintained, even as your codebase grows.
+• Portable: It works the same in every environment (operating system)
+• You have to maintain your code on GitHub.
+• You have to keep your GitHub repo public so that anyone can check your code.
+• Proper readme file you have to maintain for any project development.
+• You should include basic workflow and execution of the entire project in the readme file on GitHub • Follow the coding standards: https://www.python.org/dev/peps/pep-0008/

+## Database:
+• You are supposed to use a given dataset for this project which is a Cassandra database. • https://astra.dev/ineuron
+Cloud:
+• You can use any cloud platform for this entire solution hosting like AWS, Azure or GCP API Details or User Interface:
+• You have to expose your complete solution as an API or try to create a user interface for your model testing.
+Anything will be fine for us.

+## Logging:
+• Logging is a must for every action performed by your code use the python logging library for this.

 ### Software and tools requirements